 - Next, my goal became to make it to the gym every day in May.
 I didn't quite succeed — I only worked out 28 out of 31 days — but I came close.

 - My next goal was “no junk in June”.
 I focused on my diet, which helped me lose five pounds and two percent body fat.

 Sometimes I spend a year on any given goal.
 Sometimes, I spend a month.
 And sometimes I spend even longer!
-After Kim and I decided we wanted to take a trip across the United States, for instance, I spent the next eighteen months devoted to that project.
+After Kim and I decided we wanted to take an RV trip across the United States, for instance, I spent the next eighteen months devoted to that project.

 During the first part of 2015, we shopped for and purchased a motorhome, then prepped it for life on the road.
 We left Portland on 25 March 2015 and spent the next six months exploring the U.S. We paused for six months in Savannah, Georgia, before beginning our homeward journey this time last year.
 On 29 June 2016, we made it back to Portland.
 We had a blast — because for those eighteen months, we were committed to one thing and one thing only.